JingboYang/leetcode-evaluation-infrastructure/README.md

-# LeetCoder Use Guide
+# LeetCoder Guide
 Convenient Leetcode Python3 local evaluation infrastructure.
+This is a debug framework. **You** are responsible for checking whether the output matches with the correct answer.

 ## Tested Environment
-This framework has been tested under
+This framework has been tested using

 * Windows 10 + Anaconda with Python 3.5.5
 * MacOS + Python 3.6.5 (no Anaconda)